jake106/prem_pred/README.md

     - [ ] Finish README
         - [ ] Add more examples for usage as features are added
     - [ ] Improve logo (it's currently terrible)

+# Version 1.0
+- [ ] Add prediction models for corners
+- [ ] Add flexibility to predict matches in other leagues
+- [ ] Add framework to fetch bookies odds and compare with predictions

 See the [open issues](https://github.com/jake106/prem_pred/issues) for a full list of proposed features (and known issues).